 In this verse, God said he put the lights in the heavens to divide the day from the night, and they would also be for signs, for seasons, and for days, and years.
 Notice the order of the purposes of the lights in the heavens stated in this verse.
 If we were to put them in the order that we thought most important, we would probably say signs, days, seasons, and years, but God didn’t do that.
 He said the lights in the heavens were for signs and for seasons first, and by so doing, He put them in order of importance to Him and us.
 Let’s take a look at why this is true.

 Môʿēd, the Hebrew word for seasons, comes from the Hebrew word “ya’ad,” which is to set a date for a trial or to set a marriage engagement.
-Please do not overlook the importance of this.
-Is not that the reason we are all here?
+Please do not overlook the importance of these two meanings.
+Is not the very reason we are all here?
 To determine if at the end of our physical life we will be attending a wedding or a trial?
 In both cases, are they not events that require an appointed time?

 Leviticus 23 spells out these Feasts of the Lord.
 Even though you will not be able to see how they reveal the day and month of the Rapture yet, it will become more apparent to you, the further we get into this discussion.
 The word môʿēd also refers to an assembly as convened for a definite purpose as appointed beforehand by God.
 These Feasts of the Lord all refer to God’s appointed meeting times with man.